jakesmileydev/jakesmileydev/README.md

 - 👋 Hi, I’m @jakesmileydev

-I'm looking for work as a developer.
+I'm a web developer currently working with Javascript, HTML, and CSS to create beautiful front end experiences.

 You can reach me at: hello@jakesmiley.com

 Or visit my website: www.jakesmiley.com

 <!---
 jakesmileydev/jakesmileydev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.